vyvir/althea/README.md

 `ERROR: Device returned unhandled error code -5`

-This is related to [libimobiledevice and its packaging in Fedora 41](https://bugzilla.redhat.com/show_bug.cgi?id=2321958).

 You can downgrade crypto policies to the previous Fedora version:

 `sudo update-crypto-policies --set FEDORA40`